FlavourSys/user-manual/project-list/index.rst

 Switching Between Grid View and List View for Assets
 ***********************

-To switch between grid view (a.k.a thumbnail view) or list view (a.k.a list of names) click the button on the right to the “sort by size” column.
+To switch between grid view (a.k.a thumbnail view) or list view (a.k.a list of names) click the button on the right to the "sort by size" column.

 .. figure:: images/switch-grid-list.png
 	:align: center